 STM32Cube provides 3 layers:

 You can read more about it on the STM32Cube user manual.
-Here is the STM32CubeF1 manual.
+Here is the STM32CubeF1 manual to get you started.

 Notice that the examples are organized to correspond to various development boards, but it doesn’t really matter, the reason for this is the distribution of LED’s and Push buttons in those boards, but as long as you’re using the same chip series you just need to pick up one and connect LED’s, buttons, etc in the right pins as needed.
 I’m going to use the examples for the “stm32-h103” board from Olimex, even though I’m using a breakout board from Ebay; The F1 is the important thing here.